moorepants/learn-multibody-dynamics/configuration.rst

 implicitly satisfied. :math:`q` is then a generalized coordinate because it satisfies :math:`n=1` and the constraint is implicitly taken care of.

+.. todo:: Talk about the generalized coordinates of the four bar linkage.
+Maybe some questions and solutions.